seainfo6150/seainfo6150/assignments/final-project.md

 You will work on project implementation.
 I will be conducting usability tests during our regular class period (2pm-5pm) and **will not** be available for questions during this time.
 You may reach out via email or Slack and I will get back to you!
 I will have all usability feedback to teams by Friday, April 10.

 ### Week 15, April 15
-You should have all work committed to the final project repo by class period, **ie by 2pm PST**.
-Personal journals/writeups should be shared in a document or emailed to a.bingham@northeastern.edu **by midnight PST, April 15**.
-Peer evaluations (if applicable) should be submitted **by midnight PST, April 15**.
+You should have all work committed to the final project repo by class period, **ie by 2pm PDT**.
+Personal journals/writeups should be shared in a document or emailed to a.bingham@northeastern.edu **by midnight PDT, April 16**.
+Peer evaluations (if applicable) should be submitted **by midnight PDT, April 16**.

 ## Rubric
 This project is worth 30% of your final grade.

 ### Final website
-#### Due by class period, 2pm PST, April 15
+#### Due by class period, 2pm PDT, April 15

 #### IF YOU ARE WORKING INDIVIDUALLY
 15% of your final grade will be the total score of the website produced based on the rubric below.